toggl/time-format-utils/README.md

 * **String** The padding result

 # Documentation generation
-Documentation was partially generated with `markdox` and smaller tweaks over the generated markdown file.
+Documentation was partially generated with `markdox` with smaller tweaks over the generated markdown file.

 You can reproduce it running `npm run cc && markdox lib/index.js`, which should